simontaen/Passions/Notes.md

 * Non-Artists show up like Apple or Siracusa

 ## Fav Artists
-* Improve the delete gesture recognition on the TableViewCell

 ## Timeline
 * Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)